[HISTORY: Adopted by the Board of Commissioners of the Township of Butler 5-6-2019 by Ord. No. 909. Amendments noted where applicable.]

 At the time of filing the application, an investigation fee shall be paid to the Manager to cover the cost of the investigation.
 The Board of Commissioners shall establish the amount of the fee by resolution.

 Upon receipt of such application, the original shall be referred to the Butler Township Chief of Police, who shall cause such investigation of the applicant's business and moral character to be made as he or she deems necessary for the protection of the public good.

 If, as a result of such investigation, the applicant's character or business responsibility is found to be unsatisfactory, the Chief of Police shall endorse on such application his disapproval and his reasons therefor and return said application to the Manager, who shall notify the applicant of the disapproval and that no license will be issued.

 If, as a result of such investigation, the character and business responsibility of the applicant are found to be satisfactory, the Chief of Police shall endorse on such application his approval, and return said application to the Manager, who shall, upon payment of the prescribed fee, execute and deliver to the applicant a license for the carrying on of the business applied for.

 Such license shall contain the signature of the Manager and shall show the company name, company address and photograph of said licensee, and the kind of goods to be sold thereunder, the date of issuance and the length of time the permit shall be operative.

-The Manager shall keep a permanent record of all licenses issued and those rejected.
+The Butler Township Police Department shall keep a permanent record of all licenses issued and those rejected.

 The nonrefundable fee for each license application pursuant to this chapter shall be established by resolution of the Board of Commissioners and shall be set forth on the schedule of fees on file with the Township Manager's office.